 Wrongful death cases are among the most emotional and difficult matters we handle at Gunther Law Office.
 Losing a family member is heartbreakingly painful, and the circumstances of the accident are often gut-wrenching to revisit.
 Appropriately resolving these cases takes special diligence and compassion, as they involve factors unique to fatal injuries and accidents.
 The question is whose claim is it—the spouse, the children, another relative, or all the above?
 And how do you value a claim in which a wage earner or young child is lost?
 Will a court take into consideration the loss of love and companionship?
 Our experienced Minneapolis wrongful death lawyers can help you answer these questions and more.

 What is wrongful death?

-A wrongful death occurs when a person’s death is caused by the negligent, reckless, or wrongful act of another.
-Wrongful death is the basis for a legal action—a lawsuit—against the party or parties who caused the wrongful death.
+A wrongful death occurs when a person’s death is caused by another negligent, reckless, or wrongful act.
+Wrongful death is the basis for legal action—a lawsuit—against the party or parties who caused the wrongful death.
 The wrongful death action may be filed on behalf of the members of the family who have lost the support and company of the deceased due to wrongful death.

 Who can bring a wrongful death action?

 Under Minnesota law, only certain survivors of the deceased are entitled to pursue a wrongful death action.
 If the deceased was married, his or her spouse at the time of death could bring a wrongful death action.
 If the deceased had children, they could also file a claim.
 If the deceased was married but had no children, his or her parents can bring a wrongful death action along with the spouse.
 If the deceased has no surviving children or parents, brothers and sisters of the deceased are entitled to file a claim as well.
 If a young child dies, his or her parents are entitled to bring a wrongful death action.